Special Confidant and Advisor To Firm Leaders

 Asking the right questions and in the right way, to get insight into the firm's strengths, weaknesses, opportunities and threats; and

-Establishing strategies for sorting through a mountain of new data, so the first months are manageable.
+Establishing strategies for sorting through a mountain of new data, so your first months are manageable.

 You Can Maintain Focus by:

-Discerning your "top priorities" from a sea of contenders;
+Discerning your "top priorities" from a sea of supposedly urgent contenders;

 Clarifying key metrics to measure personal, team, and firm success;